 The University will be billed directly by the vendor.

 Non-State Business Wireless Service for State Employees

 The state wireless contracts are for official state business only and are not to be used to acquire wireless equipment or service for personal business.
 However, while there is not a state-initiated wireless service plan for state employees' personal use, some cellular vendors offer special service and equipment pricing for state employees.
 As the availability and offers of such plans may vary from vendor to vendor, employees should contact vendors directly in order to determine the availability, service, and cost of employee plans.
 The vendor may require proof of state employment such as state identification badge or paycheck stub.

 How to Order

-Requests are initiated by calling 337-482-CELL OR by completing the on-line request form.
+Requests are initiated by calling 337-482-HELP OR by completing the on-line request form.
 All requests must include full justification and appropriate department approval is required before the request is processed for consideration.
 The request for wireless telephone service MUST indicate that the use of alternative means of communicating have been considered and are less economical, impractical, or unavailable.

 All requests must be approved in writing by the University’s delegated Cellular Authority.
 The requestor will be informed about the decision when the delegated Cellular Authority has approved or disapproved the request.